 WHY YOU SHOULD VISIT SENJA, NORWAY

-#1 Senja island is still relatively off the beaten path destination in Norway
+#1 Senja Island is still a relatively off-the-beaten-path destination in Norway

 A few years ago I visited Lofoten, which was still quite quiet back then (at least in May).
-Now, Lofoten is up and going summer destination, not only for Norwegians but also for travellers from all over.
+Now, Lofoten is a busy summer destination, not only for Norwegians but also for travelers from all over the world.
 But while everyone goes there, you can escape the seasonal tourists and find similar landscapes on the island of Senja.

 #2 Senja island is not that hard to get to – how to get to Senja in Norway